Skip to content

 There’s no denying that timber frame homes have a certain ‘feel’ about them.
 They are quality, solid homes, that ooze with character and luxurious warmth, which means they stand out from the rest.

-We design out frames with MiTek 20/20 software, allowing us to create precise 3D models, planning the size and shape of your timber frames.
-These plans not only help us create the perfect frame for your home, but they also help the builder understand the location of each stud, and how loads are distributed throughout the structure.
+We design our frames with MiTek 20/20 software, allowing us to create precise 3D models, planning the size and shape of your timber frames.
+These plans not only help us create the perfect house frame for your home, but they also help the builder understand the location of each stud, and how loads are distributed throughout the structure.

 Another benefit of timber is its flexibility.
 Many people involved in the process of building a home will attest to the fact that not everything on the building site goes to plan.
 Therefore, it is a huge positive that timber is flexible enough to account for last-minute, on-site changes.